Quimoniz/hec/README.md

 Dependencies
 ------------
 Mainly GNU Linux.
-Most notably GNU bash, followed by GNU sed, and a lot of other commands which are shipped with a GNU Linux distro.
+Most notably GNU bash, followed by GNU sed, GNU dc, and a lot of other commands which are shipped with a GNU Linux distro.
 I use the default **Ubuntu** to run the script.
-Trying to run the script on a Mac will probably fail, due to that grep and sed implementations differ.
+Trying to run the script on a Mac will ~~probably~~ fail, due to that the implementations of grep, sed, dc, and mktemp (among others) differ.

 License
 -------